 Ventilator-associated pneumonia is a major problem in intensive care units and else where in the hospital.
 Using practices that lead to providing the highest quality of care and treatment of patients is vital.
 By using evidence based practices and implementing protocols based on such evidence, quality of care can be maximized and discomfort, infection and death can be minimized.

-References
+ReferencesUse bold

 Cason, C. L., Tyner, T., Saunders, S., & Broome, L. (2007).
 Nurses' implementation of guidelines for ventilator associated pneumonia from the centers of disease control and prevention .
 American journal of critical care, 16(1), 28-37.